renovatebot/renovate/website/docs/configuration-options.md

 ## fileMatch

-## gitAuthor

-RFC5322-compliant string if you wish to customise the git author for commits.

 ## group

 The default configuration for groups are essentially internal to Renovate and you normally shouldn't need to modify them.
 However, you may choose to _add_ settings to any group by defining your own `group` configuration object.